-There are no fixed rules on how a risk assessment shall be carried out, but there are a few general principles that shall be followed.
-Five steps to risk assessment can be followed to ensure that your risk assessment is conducted correctly.
+There are no fixed rules for conducting a risk assessment, but a few general principles should be followed.
+Five steps can ensure that your risk assessment is conducted correctly.
 These five steps are:

 - → IDENTIFY THE HAZARDS - ightarrow decide who can be harmed and how - \rightarrow EVALUATE THE RISKS AND TAKE ACTION - ightarrow record the Risks and Eliminate them - → REVIEW THE ASSESSMENT AND UPDATE IT WHEN NECESSARY